dderom/AR-expo/content/exhibition-builds/2021/examples/paintings1/painting2.md

 artwork_refs: "banksy_2" #add all the artworks using their unique ID Name
 type: #choose from geolocation, marker, custom_marker, picture
 exhibition_year: #give a year the exhibition was published/open, can be different of creation date of this item
-exhibitions: "Example exhibition - paintings 1" #provide the title as a custom category so it creates a page for the exhibition
+exhibitions: "Banksy" #provide the title as a custom category so it creates a page for the exhibition

 position_artwork: "0 0 0" #set how much it will hover above/beside marker/geolocation.
 Use "0 0 0" for 3 axes